Pujatopouli

 Pujatopouli (lit.
-'Pujato's bird') is an extinct genus of neoavian birds from the Late Cretaceous (Maastrichtian stage) Lopez de Bertodano Formation of Seymour Island (Marambio Island), Antarctica.
+'Pujato's bird') is an extinct genus of neoavian birds from the Late Cretaceous (Maastrichtian stage) López de Bertodano Formation of Marambio Island (Seymour Island), Antarctica.
 The genus contains a single species, Pujatopouli soberana, known from a partially preserved skull and several associated postcranial elements, representing one of the most complete Neornithes (crown group bird) from the Mesozoic era.